frenchy64/dynalint/README.md

 Use `dynalint.lint/configure-linting!` to customise your linting experience.
 Note that `dynalint.lint/lint` also takes the same arguments, but should only usually be run once.

+## Rules for Dynalint errors and warnings

+The eventual goal is to have Dynalint modifications for all functions and macros in Clojure, even if the only change is to give a different warning for the wrong number of arguments (e.g. `clojure.core/meta`, `clojure.core/number?`, and others).

+Dynalint should give an error only when the original function/macro would throw an exception, or is known to go into an infinite loop.
+For all other conditions, Dynalint issues a warning.

 ## Contributions

 Clojure CA required please.